DU 402: The Art of Pattern Making

 Option 2: Commercial Patterns

 The major commercial pattern companies — Vogue, McCall's, Butterick, and Simplicity, collectively known in the sewing world as the Big 4 — all produce pants and jeans patterns that are widely available and relatively affordable.
-Butterick, the oldest of the four, has been producing standardized paper patterns since 1863, when Ebenezer Butterick invented the graded multi-size pattern and, in doing so, made home garment-making accessible to people without formal training.
-That's a legacy worth acknowledging.
+Butterick, the oldest of the four, has been producing standardized paper patterns since 1863, when Ebenezer Butterick invented the graded multi-size pattern and made home garment-making accessible to people without formal training.

 Commercial patterns are a reasonable starting point if you want a guided introduction to construction sequence and pattern anatomy before you start making your own decisions.
 The honest caveat: they are engineered to fit a statistical average across a size range, not any specific body.
 Almost everyone who has worked seriously with commercial patterns has spent as much time adjusting them as they would have spent drafting something closer to purpose-built from the start.
 They're a useful learning tool.
 They're rarely a finished solution.